radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 To remove attribute(s) from the RDN Display Attribute(s) list, choose the column(s) and click the left arrow button.

-This RDN attribute name becomes the default name (for a container or content object) when the corresponding object is used to build an identity view in the View Designer.
+This RDN attribute name becomes the default name (for a container or content object) when the corresponding object is used to build an [Identity Views](../identity-views/intro-view-design).

-For example, if you set the RDN attribute name for the Employee table to equal Name, then when you access the Employee table to create a container or content level in the View Designer, the default RDN attribute name for that specific level will be Name.
+For example, if you set the RDN attribute name for the Employee table to equal Name, then when you access the Employee table to create a container or content level in the [Identity Views](../identity-views/intro-view-design), the default RDN attribute name for that specific level will be Name.
 The RDN will be Name = First Name Last Name {Employee Primary Key value}.
 An example of this is shown in the screen shot below.

 ![An image showing ](Media/Image3.22.jpg)